An organic, sustainable, integrated farming system that relies on each part of the ranch to contribute to the health of the whole.

 Our Prato Lungo (Italian for Long Meadow) groves are the oldest olive orchards in Napa Valley, dating back to the 1870’s.
 Abandoned for years, these trees were hidden by dense forest until Ted and Chris Hall discovered them while exploring the property on Appaloosas (excellent horses for mountain terrain) in the 1990’s.
 We cultivate eight acres of these ancient trees and even propagated them to grow new ones to fill in missing plots in the historic grove.
 Chris planted additional groves using Italian cultivars Frantoio, Leccino, Pendolino and Moraiolo for our Napa Valley Select olive oil.

-The Highland breed has lived for centuries in the rugged, remote Scottish Highlands, where extremely harsh conditions led to natural selection.
+The Highland breed has lived for centuries in the rugged, remote highlands of Scotland, where extremely harsh conditions led to natural selection.
 Only the fittest, most adaptable animals survived.
-We’re proud owners of one of the largest folds of this fine animal in California.
-Two-hundred and fifty strong, these pasture-raised cattle call our 600-acre Tomales ranch home.
-Our Highlands, are grass-fed, hormone-, antibiotic- and chemical-free, and are some of the oldest bloodlines in the country—all factors that contribute to their outstanding flavor.
-We rotate our fold to fresh pasture daily, allowing them to gain weight healthily while maintaining the grassland and eliminating parasites.
+Long Meadow Ranch is proud to have one of the largest herds of this fine animal in California.
+Several hundred strong, these pasture-raised cattle are at home on our more than 800-acre Tomales Station.
+Our Highlands are grass-fed and grass-finished; and are raised employing a protocol that is entirely hormone- and antibiotic-free.
+We have acquired some of the oldest bloodlines in the country, representing the very best attributes of this classic breed.
+We rotate our fold to fresh pasture seasonally, allowing them to gain weight healthily while maintaining the grassland ecosystem.
+These are all factors that contribute to beef that has outstanding flavor.

 With over 500 varietals of organic heirloom fruits and vegetables, our ranch defies the monoculture that reigns supreme in Napa Valley.
 Our chefs collaborate with our agriculture team to carefully select varieties that will thrive and provide the finest produce for our restaurant and farmer’s market throughout the year.
 Our bounty includes Purple Dark Opal basil, Black from Tula tomatoes, Delicata squash, Chioggia beets, Green Globe artichokes, Purple Peruvian potatoes, Blenheim apricots, Arctic Rose nectarines, Pink Pearl apples, Seascape strawberries and, of course, Black Mission figs from our 100-year old tree, to name a few.